Beginner’s Guide To PMP® Certification Exam

 Before the exam begins, there will be an optional tutorial and survey offered.
 If you opt for it, it will take about 15 minutes to complete.
-This time is outside of the 4 hours given for the examination.
+This time is outside of the 4 hours (well, 3 hr 50 minutes to be precise) given for the examination.

-The questions fall into process areas as below, and are based on PMP® examination content outline (link given in the References section below) –
+The questions fall into domains as below, and are based on PMP examination content outline –

-Understand what exactly is expected from each of these process groups by going through this document published by PMI.
+Understand what exactly is expected from each of these domains by downloading PMP handbook from this page at PMI website.

-PBT stands for Paper Based Test, and CBT for Computer Based Test.
+In the handbook, PBT stands for Paper-Based Test, and CBT for Computer-Based Test.

 Scheduling for the exam

-Online exam slot is to be scheduled at https://www.prometric.com/pmi
+The online exam slot is to be scheduled HERE.

-The site helps you to schedule, reschedule or cancel your exam, locate a test center and even helps with your preparations.
-It’s Test Drive to take a practice test feature helps you take a “dry run” and run through all the steps you need to take at the exam center on the day of the test.
+The site helps you to schedule, reschedule or cancel your exam, locate a test center, and even help with your preparations.
+Its Test Drive to take a practice test feature helps you take a “dry run” and run through all the steps you need to take at the exam center on the day of the test.

-Cancelling or rescheduling a scheduled examination attracts penalty, based on when it is done.
-If you are within 2 days of appointment entire exam fee is forfeited.
-Hence it is better to schedule the appointment considering various factors – such as your confidence level of the subject, any professional and personal commitments, social and political events around the time you want to schedule for the exam.
+Canceling or rescheduling a scheduled examination attracts a penalty, based on when it is done.
+If you are within 2 days of the appointment entire exam fee is forfeited.
+Hence it is better to schedule the appointment considering various factors – such as your confidence level in the subject, any professional and personal commitments, and social and political events around the time you want to schedule for the exam.

 This blog is committed to help you start PMP® or CAPM® certification preparations (if you have not already), take the exam confidently and pass it comfortably on your first attempt.

-For computer based test, the results are given the same day at the examination center.
-It can also be viewed in PMI’s online certification system in about 10days after you take the exam.
-For paper based test, results are available on online certification system after about 6-8 weeks from date of examination.
+For the computer-based test, the results are given on the same day at the examination center.
+It can also be viewed in PMI’s online certification system in about 10 days after you take the exam.
+For paper-based tests, results are available on the online certification system after about 6-8 weeks from the date of examination.

 Exam results are given on two counts –

 - Pass/Fail outcome score.
-This is based on overall performance on the test.
+This is based on the overall performance of the test.

 - Expertise level against each chapter – Proficient, Moderately proficient, Below proficient.
-This is a good way to assess strength and weakness in the knowledge areas or process groups and focus learning more of that.
+This is a good way to assess strengths and weaknesses in the knowledge areas or process groups and focus learning more on that.

-PMI®’s Online certification registry will list your name once it receives the information from Prometric center.
+PMI’s Online certification registry will list your name once it receives the information from the PearsonVUE center.